2020PB/police-brutality/reports/Washington.md

 ### Police indiscriminately pepper spray peaceful protesters | May 31st

 A police officer randomly and indiscriminately pepper sprays civilians walking around, which then went on to spark a riot.

+id: wa-seattle-3

 **Links**